How to access treatment

 - Public community mental health services: These can be accessed via local public hospital networks.
-To locate a service in Victoria, use this link.
-For Australia-wide information, click here.
+To locate a service in Victoria, use the Find a mental health service website.
+For Australia-wide information, use the Head to Health website.

 - The *Better Access to Mental Health Care Scheme through the Medicare Benefits Schedule (Better Access): This initiative aims to improve outcomes for people with a clinically-diagnosed mental disorder, through evidence-based treatment.
 Under this initiative, Medicare rebates are available to clients for selected mental health services provided by general practitioners (GPs), psychiatrists, psychologists (clinical and registered), eligible social workers, and occupational therapists.
-Click here for more information. *Note for referrers: Under the Better Access to Mental Health Care Scheme, the ICD-10 diagnosis most appropriate for people with BPD is F60.3 Emotionally unstable personality disorder.
+Read the better access to mental health care fact sheets for more information. *Note for referrers: Under the Better Access to Mental Health Care Scheme, the ICD-10 diagnosis most appropriate for people with BPD is F60.3 Emotionally unstable personality disorder.

 - Private treatment programs (fee for service): This option may be partially covered if you have private health insurance.
 Mental health services can be accessed via private hospitals and private BPD treatment programs.
-Services available in Victoria are listed here.
+See a list of the services available in Victoria.

 - Referral to a private psychiatrist: This treatment option requires a referral from your family doctor (GP).